SammieBarasa77/ab_testing/README.md

 Despite comparable conversion rates, other factors like cost-per-click and audience engagement may vary and require deeper analysis.
 Demographic Insights:

-Younger Age Groups: Social Media campaigns tend to resonate more with younger audiences, potentially due to higher engagement rates on these platforms.
-Gender Distribution: Both channels exhibit a balanced performance across genders, indicating no significant disparity in engagement.
----

 ## Recommendations

 Cost Optimization